sagishrieber/sketch-any-icon-fetcher/README.md

 This plugin is based off of [Tobi Kremer's](https://github.com/soulchild "Tobi Kremer on Github") who has built the excellent [Company Logo Fetcher for Sketch](https://github.com/soulchild/sketch-logo-fetcher).

 ## If you liked this plugin
-This Plugin was originally made for our Product Design team at [Similarweb](http://similarweb.com "Similarweb").
 If you're into dashboard designs - you'd also love our [Sketch freebie of Data Visualization Elements](http://hackingui.com/freebies/free-data-visualization-elements-ui-kit/ "Sketch freebie of Data Visualization on Hacking UI").

 ## Holla at me
 I would love to connect!